emmanueldenloye/dotemacs-arch/elpa/gscholar-bibtex-readme.txt

   - TAB: show BibTeX entry for current search result
   - A/W: append/write to `gscholar-bibtex-database-file' (see later)
   - a/w: append/write to a file
+  - c: copy the current BibTeX entry
-  - c: close BibTeX entry window
+  - x: close BibTeX entry window
   - q: quit

 ** Sources